tristanbell/nao-autism/README.md

 ```

 ####Nao Autism Games####

+#####Easy Installation#####
+The simplest way to install is to use the installation script: [link here].
+Download and double click the script to run it, and the games will be installed to the correct directory.

+#####Manual Installation#####

+If you would prefer to install manually, or if the easy installation does not work for any reason, follow these steps to install the games.

-To install the games, create a new directory for them and cd into it:
+First, create a new directory for them and cd into it:
 ```bash
 mkdir ~/nao-autism
 cd ~/nao-autism